-Negligence must be proven in wrongful death cases and the Epperly & Follis, P.C law firm is skilled in helping clients receive financial compensation they are entitled to.
+Negligence must be proven in wrongful death cases and the Epperly & Follis, P.C law firm is skilled in helping clients receive the financial compensation they are entitled to.

 If you feel that you have the basis for a wrongful death suit, it is important to contact an attorney immediately.
 Epperly & Follis, P.C lawyers will outline the documentation required, the decisions that must be made, and will continue to guide you through the legal process.